 Golden Key International Honour Society

 Scholars, leaders and word travelers unite under the banner of the world’s largest collegiate honor society.
 As power-hungry as Frank Underwood?
 If you’re not satisfied with chapter or regional leadership, aim to become an international officer among the two million members of Golden Key.
 Can you say resume builder?

 Last pitch: joining Golden Key means joining the ranks of honorary members such as Desmond Tutu, Elie Wiesel and Bill Clinton.
 Hey, maybe your next stop is presidency, too.

 Phi Kappa Phi

 Welcome to the nation’s oldest and most selective all-discipline honor society.
 No children allowed.
-This honors organization offers membership exclusively to the top 7.5% of second-semester juniors and the top 10 percent of seniors and graduate students.
+This prestigious honors society offers membership exclusively to the top 7.5% of second-semester juniors and the top 10 percent of seniors and graduate students.

 Although it entails a killer line on your resume and some rocking accessories at graduation, membership is not exclusively limited to recognition.
-Overflowing with old and wise college students, Phi Kappa Phi wants members to be hands-on at every level of the organization.
+Overflowing with high achieving college students, Phi Kappa Phi wants members to be hands-on at every level of the organization.
 From local chapter leadership and event planning to participation in civic projects in the surrounding community all the way to representation on the Board of Directors, you can be a recognized genius on and off campus.

 Gamma Beta Phi Society